 - 1 cup full fat Greek yogurt

 - Put a heavy plate on top to create pressure and leave for an hour.

 - Rinse eggplant well and pat dry.

-- Dice the onions and add to pan when meat is done.
+- Dice the onions, mushrooms, and kale and add them to the pan when meat is cooked.

 - Simmer about 15 minutes to let flavors incorporate.

-Ever tried Moussaka?
+Ever tried moussaka?
 What is your favorite Greek food?
 Share below!